v5ma/selfawarenetworks/draft5.md

 Layer‐specific dynamics further refine this interplay.
 Layer 4, which receives primary sensory inputs, typically exhibits alpha rhythms in sensory cortices or beta rhythms in frontal regions, reflecting its role in driving top‐down decisions and filtering sensory data.
 In contrast, layers 2 and 3 are dominated by gamma oscillations that not only support local processing and inter‐columnar communication but also contribute to proprioceptive feedback, which is vital for attentional focus, perceptual binding, and learning.
 Overall, the stenciling process implemented by beta and alpha waves in layer 4 serves to filter extraneous sensory information while amplifying pertinent cues, thereby aligning higher‐level goals with real‐time inputs.
 Through these coordinated oscillatory interactions, the brain dynamically balances top‐down constraints with bottom‐up signals, ensuring that sensory integration remains efficient, adaptable, and coherent.

 ## 6.5 Gamma Consideration Sandwich: Integrating Sensory Signals, Top-Down Control, and Proprioception
 The “Gamma Consideration Sandwich” concept demonstrates how gamma oscillations operate at the nexus of sensory input, top-down executive regulation, and proprioceptive feedback to yield a unified conscious experience.
-Raw sensory data is conveyed by alpha or beta rhythms originating in layer 4 and frontoparietal circuits, and these signals are filtered by top-down beta-band activity from the prefrontal cortex so that internal goals shape perception.
-This stenciling effect ensures that only the most relevant aspects of sensory information contribute to the emerging neural representation.
+In line with Peter Tse’s concept of criterial causation, the interplay between brief high-frequency bursts (gamma) and more stable tonic waves (alpha or beta) refines the criteria by which incoming signals are evaluated.
+Raw sensory data is conveyed by alpha or beta rhythms originating in layer 4 and frontoparietal circuits, and these signals are further filtered by top-down beta-band activity from the prefrontal cortex so that internal goals shape perception.
+This layered stenciling effect parallels the Self Aware Networks “mental ink and canvas” metaphor, in which the slower alpha and beta waves form a stable “canvas,” while the gamma bursts serve as “ink” that selectively inscribes moment-to-moment updates on perception.

 In contrast, proprioceptive feedback is transmitted via parvalbumin-positive (PV) interneurons in layer 5, which generate correlated gamma rhythms that update the system in real time.
 These correlated signals stand in opposition to the anti-correlated oscillations produced by layer 4’s alpha or beta activity.
 Excitatory IT cells in layers 2 and 3 horizontally link diverse cortical regions into a shared workspace, while the top-down stenciling imposed by layer 4 refines the gamma signal, selectively modulating sensory inputs.
-In this way, gamma oscillations act to synchronize disparate inputs by reducing phase mismatches and forging a coherent state of awareness.
+In this way, each wave of gamma “ink” can overwrite or enhance the slower “canvas” patterns, synchronizing disparate inputs by reducing phase mismatches and forging a coherent state of awareness.

 High-frequency gamma bursts then play a crucial role in adjusting motor outputs or refining sensory maps whenever there is a divergence between predicted and actual states.
 From an agentic perspective, each cortical column or subcortical nucleus functions as a mini-agent that maintains its own predictive model while exchanging signals both locally and globally.
 These oscillatory feedback loops, driven by phase wave differentials that serve as a computational currency, converge until the entire network stabilizes around a unified conscious percept.
+By continuously reapplying the “ink” of gamma bursts, the system can revise or reinforce its global “canvas” in response to new information.
 Ultimately, the Gamma Consideration Sandwich illustrates how gamma oscillations effectively bind top-down regulation, sensory input, and proprioceptive cues into an elegant system of co-regulation that maintains neural equilibrium and generates a cohesive experience of the world.

 ## 6.6 Inhibitory Interneurons and Choice-Making
 Inhibitory interneurons, which are primarily GABAergic cells, play a pivotal role in decision-making by filtering, modulating, and coordinating neural activity.
 They balance excitatory and inhibitory signals at synaptic, circuit, and network levels, thereby determining which pathways are reinforced and which are suppressed.
 This precise regulation ensures that distracting or irrelevant inputs are minimized, supporting coherent, focused responses.